DominicBreuker/boston_housing/README.md

 ### Running jupyter notebook

-Run `jupyter notebook Titanic_Survival_Exploration.ipynb` to work on the dataset.
+Run `jupyter notebook boston_housing.ipynb` to work on the dataset.

 ### Troubleshooting

-I am using OSX with python 3.5 and pandas 0.18.1.
+I am using OSX with python 3.5.1 and pandas 0.18.1.
 On importing pandas, I get a "ValueError: unknown locale: UTF-8".

 Run the following code before starting the notebook to solve the issue.
 ```bash